prben/vpngater/README.md

-# vpngatefetcher
+# vpngater

-Fetches preferred OpenVPN host file from VPNGate project and configures the same for your machine.
+Fetches preferred highspeed OpenVPN hosts file from VPNGate project and configures the same for your machine.

 ## Usage of vpngate:
     -latency int